 The answer to this question is mixed.
 Human teeth are generally designed to last a lifetime but since our lifespans increased dramatically and often our habits changed for worse it became a lot more challenging.

 The outer part of your teeth – enamel is not affected by your diet and overall health and it should not get brittle as you age.
 However it may get brittle regardless of your age if you do not care for your mouth properly.
-This includes: having too low pH levels in your mouth, grinding your teeth, having tooth decay or gum disease and not using fluoride or hydroxyapatite products in your oral care regime.
-Worst case scenario is having multiple problems at once – please not that if your enamel is weakened also dental procedures like scaling (dental cleaning) may further damage your teeth causing hairline cracks called craze lines.
+This includes: having too low pH levels in your mouth (causing dental erosion – enamel thinning), grinding your teeth, having tooth decay or gum disease, and not using fluoride or hydroxyapatite products in your oral care regime.
+The worst case scenario is having multiple problems at once – please note that if your enamel is weakened also dental procedures like scaling (dental cleaning) may further damage your teeth causing hairline cracks called craze lines.
+When enamel becomes thinner it is less able to protect the inner layers of the tooth.
+As a result, this can make our teeth more vulnerable to tooth decay and other types of damage.
+Additionally, gums can recede with age, exposing more of the tooth root and making the teeth more sensitive.
+This also poses more risk of tooth decay, erosion, bone loss and even losing a tooth.

 What can be done to keep your teeth in good shape: